-Milos is a volcanic island, and is the south-westernmost island in the Cyclades group.
+Milos is a stunning volcanic Greek island, and is the south-westernmost island in the Cyclades group.

 Because of its volcanic origin, Milos possesses a captivating colorful landscape with soft sandy beaches, underwater sea caves and reddish cliffs, and has more than 75 exotic beaches.